tlong314/cmgame/README.md

 ```

+`options` - A plain JS object of options

-layer - The "drawing layer" on which to draw the sprite.
+`options.layer` - The "drawing layer" on which to draw the sprite.
 If you have very specific requirements about which sprites should be drawn first, you can define this to any number for your sprites.
 They will be drawn in the order you have set, with lower numbers drawn first.

 ### Sprite Properties and Methods